 I’ve been to Romania a couple of times.
 I had plans to get back there this year at some point, but it was not meant to be.
 So I hit up a local expatriate who is living there now to give us the rundown on the cost of living in Romania.
 Violeta Metai lives in the capital city and runs the informative site Bucharest Inside Out.
 Here’s her take on what it will cost you to live there as a self-supported foreigner who’s not on an international corporate posting, with updates from me in July 2022.
 Take it away Violeta!

 Is Romania really a cheap destination for living abroad?
 Well, with a minimum wage of about $550 before tax and an average salary of about $720, Romania is one of the most attractive destinations for expats seeking a cheap yet comfortable place to live.
 Since about 24% of all working individuals are paid the minimum wage, it’s easy to see that food and lodging prices can’t escalate without leading to social problems.

 When a quarter of the working population brings home about $330 of net income by the end of the month, chances are that travelers and expats coming from better-paying areas can enjoy a good life at a lower price than in their home countries.
-The average net income across the country is $650 according to Numbeo, so even if you’re only netting $1,300 a month you’re twice as well-off as the average Romanian.
+The average net income across the country is $711 according to Numbeo, so even if you’re only netting $1,450 a month you’re twice as well-off as the average Romanian.
 Land there with a few grand coming in and you might as well rent a penthouse in the city center in a Romanian city and go all out.

 The Cost of Rent and Utilities in Romania

 Even though Romania has its own currency, the Romanian Leu, we publish and negotiate our real estate prices in euros.
 This keeps monthly rent and housing purchase prices stable in the event of a severe devaluation of our currency.

 When seeking out a home in Romania, keep in mind that a two-room apartment doesn’t mean that you’ll have two bedrooms, but one living room and one bedroom.
 The living room is always included in the number of rooms.
 So a three-room apartment will generally be two bedrooms unless the kitchen and living room are separate.
 Studios are called “garsoniera.”